alinaavanesyan/alina/pages/research.md

 <hr>

-In my research, I explore various mechanisms underlying species interactions using molecular, morphological, and behavioral approaches.
+In my research, I explore various mechanisms underlying ecology and evolution of species interactions using molecular, morphological, and behavioral approaches.
 In my current postdoctoral work at the University of Maryland (Department of Entomology; [Dr. Bill
 Lamp’s lab](http://www.clfs.umd.edu/entm/lamp/index.html)) I’m using arthropods and plant-insect study systems to invesitgate eco-evolutionary mechanisms which drive species interactions, and especially novel interactions between native and introduced species.
 I’m working on a variety of projects that involve field and greenhouse experiments, molecular biology techniques, light and scanning electron microscopy, and morphometric analysis.

 <hr>
-<h2><strong>Molecular gut content analysis: use of eDNA for discovering hidden diversity of trophic interactions</strong></h2>
+<h2><strong>Hidden diversity of trophic interactions: use of molecular gut content analysis</strong></h2>
 <hr>
 <h4><strong>1.
-Plant DNA detection within gut contents of sap-feeders</strong></h4>
+Novel plant-herbivore interactions: can plant DNA be detected within gut contents of sap-feeders? </strong></h4>

-Plant DNA detection in insect gut contents is one of the most accurate ways to confirm host plant utilization, determine insect diet and interactions with other organisms.
+Plant DNA detection in insect herbviore gut contents is one of the most accurate ways to confirm host plant utilization, determine insect diet and interactions with other organisms.
 Most of the previous studies that involved molecular analysis of insect gut contents were primarily conducted on leaf-chewing insects, such as beetles, moths, or grasshoppers.
 Sap-feeders could be more challenging